2023 NYS 3-8 Assessments FAQ

 3. What should parents know about the New York State 3-8 Assessments?

 - Assessments are untimed

 - All questions have been developed by New York State teachers

-- Assessment results are not linked to teacher or principal evaluations
+- Assessment results are not linked to teacher and principal evaluations

-- Families are encouraged to have their children participate and do their best
+Families are asked to have their children participate in these assessments and to encourage them to do their best.

 4. When will parents receive the test results?

-It is anticipated that the District will send home individual New York State Assessment reports in late August or early September by mail, dependent upon the New York State Education Department timeline.
+It is anticipated that the District will send home individual New York State Assessment reports in late August or early September by mail, dependent upon the New York State Education Department.